PTLens is software that corrects lens pincushion/barrel distortion, vignetting, chromatic aberration, and perspective.

 View examples of PTLens at work and download the software for a free 10 image trial.
-See a review for PTLens at Digital Outback Photo and articles in Dutch, German, French, Italian, and Japanese.
-PTLens is designed to correct distortion in architectural photographs as illustrated in Jeff Lynch's blog and Ian Bramham's published image.
+PTLens has been reviewed in many languages including German, Italian, and Japanese.
+Designed to correct distortion in architectural photographs, PTLens is illustrated in Jeff Lynch's blog, David Young's experience with the Olympus 12–40mm lens, Andrew Childress' tutorial, and Ian Bramham's published image.
+See what others say about PTLens at DPReview.

 PTLens is the first application to automate distortion correction.
-It all started on August 20, 2002, when I posted the following message in a news group:
+It all started when I posted the following message in a news group:

 Nobody volunteered so on September 19, 2002, I released version 1.0 of PTLens.
 Several years and 30,000 lines of source code later PTLens has evolved from a simple DOS command-line program to an easy-to-use application and Photoshop plug-in that corrects distortion, vignetting, chromatic aberration, and perspective.